Lightrun Metrics overview¶

 Lightrun enables you to design your own custom metric, using conditional expressions that evaluate to an integer result.
 Custom metrics can be created using the configuration form in the Lightrun IDE plugin or from the Lightrun CLI.

-- Learn how to create and manage metrics in the VS Code plugin
+- Create and manage metrics in the VS Code plugin